 There are 315 growers of Florida avocados in the production area and 24 handlers subject to regulation under the Order.
-Small agricultural growers are defined by the Small Business Administration (SBA) as those having annual receipts less than \$1,000,000, and small agricultural service firms are defined as those whose annual receipts are less than \$30,000,000 (13 CFR 121.201).
+Small agricultural avocado growers are defined by the Small Business Administration (SBA) as those having annual receipts less than \$3,000,000, and small agricultural service firms are defined as those whose annual receipts are less than \$30,000,000 (13 CFR 121.201).
+The SBA threshold for growers changed in between the proposed and the final rule.
+Thus, AMS changed the RFA to reflect the new amount in this final rule.
+The change did not impact the number of growers considered to be small.

-According to the National Agricultural Statistical Service, the average grower price paid for Florida avocados during the 2020-21 season was \$21.97 per 55-pound container.
-Utilized production was equivalent to 624,364 55-pound containers for a total value of over \$13,717,277 (\$21.97 multiplied by 624,364 55-pound containers equals \$13,717,277).
-Dividing the crop value by the estimated number of growers yields an estimated average receipt per grower of \$43,547 (\$13,717,277 divided by 315), so the majority of growers would have annual receipts of less than \$1,000,000.
+According to the National Agricultural Statistics Service, the average grower price paid for Florida avocados during the 2020-21 season was \$21.97 per 55-pound container.
+Utilized production was equivalent to 624,364 55-pound containers for a total value of over \$13,717,277 (\$21.97 multiplied by 624,364 55-pound containers).
+Dividing the crop value by the estimated number of growers yields an estimated average receipt per grower of \$43,547 (\$13,717,277 divided by 315), so the majority of growers would have annual receipts of less than \$3,000,000.

-AMS Market News reported April 2021 terminal market prices for green skinned avocados were about \$83.60 per 55-pound container.
-Using this price and the total utilization, the total 2020-21 handler crop value is estimated at \$52.2 million (\$83.60 multiplied by 624,364 55-pound containers equals \$52.2 million).
+AMS Market News reported that April 2021 terminal market prices for green skinned avocados were about \$83.60 per 55-pound container.
+Using this price and the total utilization, the total 2020-21 handler crop value is estimated at \$52.2 million (\$83.60 multiplied by 624,364 55-pound containers).
 Dividing this figure by the number of handlers yields an estimated average annual handler receipt of \$2.18 million (\$52.2 million divided by 24), which is below the SBA threshold for small agricultural service firms.
 Thus, the majority of Florida avocado growers and handlers may be classified as small entities.

-This proposal would increase the assessment rate collected from handlers for the 2022-23 and subsequent fiscal years from \$0.45 to \$0.50 per 55-pound container or equivalent of avocados.
+This rule increases the assessment rate collected from handlers for the 2022-23 and subsequent fiscal years from \$0.45 to \$0.50 per 55-pound container or equivalent of avocados.
 The Committee recommended 2022-23 expenditures of \$268,484 and an assessment rate of \$0.50 per 55-pound container or equivalent of avocados.
-The proposed assessment rate of \$0.50 is \$0.05 higher than the previous rate.
+The assessment rate of \$0.50 is \$0.05 higher than the previous rate.
 The quantity of assessable avocados for the 2022-23 season is estimated at 500,000 55-pound containers.
 Thus, the \$0.50 rate should provide \$250,000 in assessment income.
-Income derived from handler assessments, along with interest income, and funds from the Committee's authorized reserve, would be adequate to cover budgeted expenses.
+Income derived from handler assessments, along with interest income, and funds from the Committee's authorized reserve, should be adequate to cover budgeted expenses.